mattkuo/gtfs-tools/README.md

 * route-create.py - Queries route and shape information from the SQLite file generated from create-sqlite.py into protobuf files.

 * Rakefile - Builds Python and Java proto files.

+The protos folder includes all the protobuffer classes to get GTFS data into route and shape information.